-The Company has evaluated all events or transactions that occurred after June 30, 2013 up through the date the Company issued these financial statements.
-In August 2013, as part of its right-to-test agreement, Eli Lilly and Company took an exclusive development and commercialization license to a single target.
+The Company has evaluated all events or transactions that occurred after June 30, 2014 up through the date the Company issued these financial statements.
+In July 2014, Sanofi initiated a Phase IIb clinical trial for SAR650984 which triggered a \$3 million milestone payment to the Company.
+Effective July 2014, Janssen Biotech (formerly known as Centocor) terminated its exclusive development and commercialization license with the Company.
+As a result, in July 2014, the Company recognized the remaining \$241,000 of the \$1 million upfront fee received upon execution of the license which had been previously deferred.
 The Company did not have any other material recognizable or unrecognizable subsequent events.

-IMMUNOGEN, INC. NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) AS OF JUNE 30, 2013
+IMMUNOGEN, INC. NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) AS OF JUNE 30, 2014